canonical/snapd/docs/package-names.md

 ## Touch & other GUIs
 Snappy will provide the basic building blocks, each platform can decide how to deal with it.
-The store will guarantee the uniqueness of a package name and an origin, Snappy will allow packages with the same name to be co-installed but will not be co-runnable.
+The store will guarantee the uniqueness of a package name and origin combination, Snappy will allow packages with the same name to be co-installed but will not be co-runnable.
 How UIs will be mapped to the primitives described in this document is not yet defined.
 As part of that effort new requirements and feature nuances for snappy namespaces could arise that snappy will work with engineering teams to